clara-de-andrade/types-and-cats/README.md

-# Ntes on Types and Categories
+# Notes on Types and Categories

 These are my study notes on homotopy type theory (HoTT).
 The main objective, among various others, is to present the elementary portion of HoTT as a formal theory unifying formal logic, set theory, higher category theory and homotopy theory, and to do so in a clear, rigorous and systematic manner, and in a way accessible to mathematics undergraduate students with previous knowledge only of the elementary portions of these disciplines---and also, the notes are written in Brazilian Portuguese, since the [HoTT book](https://homotopytypetheory.org/book/) is freely avaible in English already.